mbrousil/AquaMatchr/README.md

   }
 ```

-You can run `r citation("AquaMatchr")` to get the most up-to-date citation when using the package.
+You can run `citation("AquaMatchr")` to get the most up-to-date citation when using the package.

 <br>